eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Collaborate with the engineering team to bring  AI services to life
 	- Provide guidance on the performance trade-offs of Deep Learning models in production to the rest of the organization
 	- Ability to write flawless, readable and maintainable code in Python.
 Experience with Go is a plus.
-	- Familiarity with gRPC and Deep Learning model deployments
+	- Familiarity with ***gRPC*** and Deep Learning model deployments
-	- Experience in design, development and maintenance of tools for ML data and modeling pipelines, including big data processing, model training and evaluation, continuous integration and development, model quality monitoring and analytics
+	- ***Experience in design, development and maintenance of tools for ML data and modeling pipelines, including big data processing, model training and evaluation, continuous integration and development, model quality monitoring and analytics***
 	- Previous experience with developing machine learning infrastructure or experience in using GPUs
 	- Strong analytical skills and a real passion for efficiency of the data and modeling process
-	- Familiarity with deep learning frameworks (e.g. Tensorflow, PyTorch)
+	- Familiarity with ***deep learning frameworks (e.g. Tensorflow, PyTorch)***
-	- Preferred: Experience with on-device deployment of the deep learning models
+	- Preferred: Experience with ***on-device deployment of the deep learning models***
 	- Preferred: Ability to deal well with ambiguous problems, and proceed with good judgement
-	- Preferred: Knowledge and experience with Google Cloud Platform and Kubernetes
+	- Preferred: Knowledge and experience with ***Google Cloud Platform and Kubernetes***
-+ Familiar with a certain deep learning framework, such as TensorFlow, MXNet, Caffe, Torch, etc., and have a deep understanding of deep learning
++ Familiar with a certain ***deep learning framework, such as TensorFlow, MXNet, Caffe, Torch***, etc., and have a deep understanding of deep learning
 + skill set for SOFTWARE ENGINEER (INTERN)—DEEP LEARNING/MACHINE LEARNING /COMPUTER VISION
-	- Software performance bottleneck analysis of frameworks, tools, and run-time to develop and integrate full stack solutions using a variety of neural network architectures.
+	- ***Software performance bottleneck analysis of frameworks, tools, and run-time to develop and integrate full stack solutions using a variety of neural network architectures.***
-	- Development of AI profiling tools for neural processor engines to optimize the deep neural network architectures
+	- Development of ***AI profiling tools for neural processor engines to optimize the deep neural network architectures***
 	- Bachelor's /Master's degree. in Computer Science, Machine Learning, or similar field (Master's degree is preferred)
 	- Basic knowledge on object-oriented software design skills
 	- Software engineering experience in an academic or industrial setting.
 	- Experience with Python, C++/C, and object-oriented programming skills demonstrated through relevant industry experience.
-	- Hands-on experience running machine learning toolkits such Caffe/Caffe2, PyTorch, and TensorFlow
+	- ***Hands-on experience running machine learning toolkits such Caffe/Caffe2, PyTorch, and TensorFlow***
-	- Basic knowledge of machine learning concepts, algorithms and architectures, including CNNs, LSTM-RNNs, etc
+	- Basic knowledge of machine learning concepts, algorithms and architectures, including ***CNNs, LSTM-RNNs***, etc
 	- Ability to quickly adapt to new situations, learn new technologies, and collaborate and communicate effectively.
 	- Location: San Diego, CA.
 + skill set: